Memphis International Airport: History

 In June 1963, a new terminal built for the jet age was dedicated, and the airport was rechristened Memphis Metropolitan Airport.
 United Nations ambassador Adlai Stevenson II spoke at the inauguration ceremony and replaced the ribbon cutting with a rocket launch.
 The terminal was designed by the local firm Mann & Harrover and became Roy Harrover's most famous work.
 It was one of the first airport terminals to have a two-level design where passengers boarded aircraft via jet bridges on the upper level and collected their luggage on the lower level.
 Another unique aspect of the structure was its columns resembling martini glasses.
 It opened to passengers in July and was part of an expansion project that also included a control tower and a north–south runway.

 In 1969, the Memphis–Shelby County Airport Authority was formed, and the facility changed its name to Memphis International Airport after being designated a customs port of origin.
-Expansion continued in the 1970s with the construction of east and west subterminals, another north–south runway, and a parking garage.
+Expansion continued in the 1970s.
+A west concourse was added in 1974 and an east one the following year.
+The airport constructed another north–south runway, a parking garage, and a road linking the terminal to Interstate 240.
 The central concourse was extended as well.
+In 1988, the latter concourse was named B, the west one A, and the east one C.